After Last Night: Composition

-Critical reception
+Reception

 Most reviewers gave "After Last Night" positive reviews.
 Ross Scarano, commenting in Pitchfork, called "After Last Night" one of the highlights of An Evening with Silk Sonic, due to its "slathering elevated technique—all those key changes—with satisfying molten cheese".
-Exclaim!'s A. Harmony found the track to be "seductive" and that Mars channels his "charm" while singing from "his gut".
-Similarly, Caleb Campbell of Under the Radar affirmed that "After Last Night" is one of the most seductive tracks by Mars's "smooth lover-man persona".
+Exclaim!'s A. Harmony found the track to be "seductive" and that Mars channels his charm while singing from "his gut".
+Similarly, Caleb Campbell of Under the Radar affirmed that "After Last Night" amplifies the seductiveness of Mars's "smooth lover-man persona".
 Sophie Williams from NME found moments of "gorgeously subtle flourishes" in the album, such as "the fluttering intake of breath ...around the mix on 'After Last Night'".
-Uproxx's Derrick Rossignol described the song as "smooth and funky" and "chill".
+Uproxx's Derrick Rossignol described the song as smooth[,] funky", and "chill".
 Kyle Eustice from HipHopDX praised the feature of Thundercat and Collins, writing that they "pepper the seductive track with their signature touches".
 Pat Carty, writing for Hot Press, described the single as "sexy" and credited Thundercat and Collins with the song's "horizontal relaxez-vous action".
 Gigwise's Alex Rigotti characterized the single as "glitzy, glamorous, and totally lovestruck" and a "sexy slow jam".
 Ye found the vocals and instrumentation "sexy".
 HotNewHipHop writer Joshua Robinson called the track "lush", while Roisin O'Connor from The Independent described it as "sultry".
 Aswad said the track is "steamy".

-In a mixed review, Sheldon Pearce, for The New Yorker, praised Sonic's "perfect synchronization" as their voices are indissoluble until their solo parts.
+In a mixed review for The New Yorker, Sheldon Pearce praised Sonic's "perfect synchronization" as their voices are indissoluble until their solo parts.
 Nevertheless, Pearce pointed out that "the figure outside the spotlight is always close behind with something to add".
-Joe Rivers from No Ripcord said the song was "the furthest Silk Sonic deviate from their rigid template".
-Rivers added that Thundercat's "aqueous bassline" shows a "glimpse" of what the song could have been.
+Joe Rivers from No Ripcord said the song was "the furthest Silk Sonic deviate from their rigid template", adding that Thundercat's "aqueous bassline" shows a "glimpse" of what the song could have been.

-Commercial performance

-Following the release of An Evening with Silk Sonic in 2021, "After Last Night" debuted at number 68 on Billboard's Hot 100 chart.
-It also entered the Hot R&B/Hip-Hop Songs at number 17.
-The song charted at number 92 on the Canadian Hot 100.
-It debuted at number eight on the New Zealand Hot Singles, which acts as an extension of NZ Top 40 Singles Chart, and peaked at number 78 on the Billboard Global 200.
-In 2022, following its single release, "After Last Night" topped the Adult R&B Songs chart, becoming the fourth single of Sonic's debut album to do so; this achievement led An Evening with Silk Sonic to become the second album with four number-one singles on the chart, tying with Toni Braxton's self-titled studio album (1993).
+Following the release of An Evening with Silk Sonic in 2021, "After Last Night" debuted at number 68 on the US Billboard's Hot 100.
+It also entered the US Hot R&B/Hip-Hop Songs chart at number 17.
+The song charted at number 92 on the Canadian Hot 100 and was certified platinum by Music Canada (MC).
+It debuted at number eight on the New Zealand Hot Singles, which acts as an extension of NZ Top 40 Singles Chart and peaked at number 78 on the Billboard Global 200.
+In 2022, following its single release, "After Last Night" topped the Adult R&B Songs chart, becoming the fourth single of Sonic's debut album to do so.
+This achievement led An Evening with Silk Sonic to become the second album with four number-one singles on the chart, tying with Toni Braxton's self-titled studio album (1993).